-CHRISTIAN STUDIES MAJOR - B.A.
-OR B.S.
-DEGREE
+Christian Studies Major - B.A. or B.S.
+Degree

 The Christian Studies Major is designed to give students majoring in another field within the university, but outside of the Redford College of Theology and Ministry, a broad overview of the various disciplines within theological and ministry studies.
 A student may not major in Christian Studies as a standalone major or as a second major along with another major within the Redford College of Theology and Ministry.
 The intention is to prepare students for either ministry in the local church or community or for the pursuit of graduate studies in either theology or ministry after graduation.
 It is ideal for students who wish to prepare for bi-vocational ministry.
-Students in this major are not required to complete the Redford Core courses.